 I have a divine assignment and when my assignment isn’t working out or becomes difficult to complete…I have no choice but to go back to the one who assigned it and ask for help.
 If I don’t do this, I won’t get far in life trying to live off of our own strength.
 God has shown me how impossible that would be.
 When God gives you your assignment, He wants you to ask for help.
 It’s never meant for us to do God’s will by ourselves.
 God is the one who guides us in the right path.
 That is the lesson I finally learned.
 So, how am I going to get back on track?
 Glad you asked.
 Contrary to what I believed before my divine assignment needs help from several people that God has strategically placed in my realm that are ready to assist me.
 This is a mutually supported association in which we all help each other to complete our divine assignments.
 My divine assignment led me to establish Every Child Has a Story, a non-profit organization whose mission and vision is too big for one person.
 Clearly I knew this but pride said, “Girl, you got this!”
 No I didn’t…pride lied to me and the worst part is… I listened.
 Don’t let pride cause the destruction of your divine assignment.
 Trust in God.
 Sometimes God helps us by doing things Himself and sometimes God helps us through other people.
 We must never be afraid to get wise counsel and help with big decisions from others.
 Asking for help means you are strong and wise.
 Pride is a sin that keeps from asking for help even when they desperately need it.

 Beverly Jones-Durr is founder of Every Child Has a Story.
-Every Child Has a Story is a registered 501(c)(3) non - profit organization that was created on the need for empowering today's youth by becoming the bridge in the proverbial village it takes to raise a child, connecting families in a reciprocal learning experience.
-Through our programs, Speech Crafters Speech and Debate Club, “The Only Public Speaking Club for Kids and Teens in AL,” and “The Writer’s Vibe, “Empowering the Voices of Today’s Youth through Words,” we build and enhance stellar self-confidence and self-esteem in families across communities.
+Every Child Has a Story is a registered 501(c)(3) non – profit organization that was created on the need for empowering today’s youth by becoming the bridge in the proverbial village it takes to raise a child, connecting families in a reciprocal learning experience.
+Through our programs, Speech Crafters Speech and Debate Club, “The Only Public Speaking Club for Kids and Teens in AL,” and “The Writer’s Vibe, “Empowering the Voices of Today’s Youth through Words,” we build and enhance stellar self-confidence and self-esteem in families across communities, and the Jr. CEO Academy where youth develop business entreprenurial skills to build a successful business.
 If you would like to help Every Child Has a Story provide continued empowerment, training, workshops, and educational support to children, teens and young adults, please consider volunteering or donate.
 Your support enables us to continue our mission to enhance and develop the self-esteem, self-confidence and cultivate leadership skills in oral and written communication for children, teens and young adults.
 Please click here to complete your donation through our secure and easy online donation process.
 Subscribe to our newsletter so you can receive updates on our successes and development of new programs.
 I promise we will not spam you.
 You can also follow Beverly on Twitter, FaceBook and YouTube